Second Triumvirate (Argentina): History

-The second triumvirate was formed after the Revolution of October 8, 1812, when the generals José de San Martín and Carlos María de Alvear joined forces with former supporters of Mariano Moreno and deposed the First Triumvirate.
+The second triumvirate was formed after the Revolution of 8 October 1812, when the generals José de San Martín and Carlos María de Alvear joined forces with former supporters of Mariano Moreno and deposed the First Triumvirate.
 When the members of the First Triumvirate were deposed, the Cabildo appointed new ones.
 Nicolás Rodríguez Peña was appointed by 172 votes against 12, Antonio Álvarez Jonte by 147 against 35, and Juan José Paso by 96 against 87.
 The new triumvirate called the Assembly of Year XIII, a popular request that the First Triumvirate had refused to follow.
-The Triumvirate began its functions on October 8, 1812.
+The Triumvirate began its functions on 8 October 1812.

 The second triumvirate took measures against the members of the first triumvirate.
-Pueyrredón was exiled to San Luis, and Rivadavia was imprisoned and on trial.
+Pueyrredón was exiled to San Luis, and Rivadavia was imprisoned and put on trial.
 Chiclana was put on trial, found innocent, and then appointed as governor of Salta.
 Sarratea, under protection of the British diplomacy, did not face any reprisals.

 The main actions of the Triumvirate were: